suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 data_input = 'path/to/your/data_input.json"
 data = data_extraction_variable(data_input)
 ```
 The results will return the variables as an array.
 If more than one location or variable is specified, all results will be included in a single array, with each variable occupying its own row.
-An example of the structure of the array is as follows:
+The structure of the array is as follows:

 ```
 [
  [ results from station_1],
  [ results from station_2],
- [ results from station_3],...
+ [ results from station_3],
+ ...
 ]

 ```